rya-sge/access-denied/_posts/2024-06-10-zero-knowledge-development-framework.md

 [GitHub](https://github.com/matter-labs/era-boojum)

-Boojum is a Rust-based arithmetization & constraint library, based on the implementation developed for Plonky2.
+Boojum is a Rust-based arithmetization & constraint library, based on the implementation developed for Plonky2 (recursive SNARK).

 - According to ZkSync, Boojum provers only require 16 GB of RAM.
 - Use the FRI commitment scheme